Three Levels of Organizational Performance

 Organizational Level

 The organizational level deals with the organization as a whole.
 It is the framework of the organization.
-At this level, the focus is on activities – its strategy, structure, design, overall goals, and mission.
+At this level, the focus is on strategic management activities – its strategy, structure, design, overall goals, and mission.

 Operational Level